margotkriete/quotes/README.md

 ### Implementation details

 The site uses React with TypeScript on the frontend and Node with Express on the backend.
 Styling uses CSS modules, API requests use `axios`, images are hosted in R2, and the Postgres database is managed with Neon.

-TODO: add notes on login
+The `/upload` page is gated by login using PassportJS.

 ### Future tasks